-Macedonia: Gov restarts HPP Cebren and Galiste tenders 333&192MW, strategic partners expected20.
-December 2013. / SEE Energy News
+Macedonia: Gov restarts HPP Cebren and Galiste tenders 333&192MW, strategic partners expected, SEE Energy News

 The government of Macedonia has announced the opening of a new tender for construction of the Cebren and Galiste hydropower plants on Crna reka.
 Concessions for Crna reka water use will be awarded as a result of the tender, which is the tenth to be announced.

 “In conditions in which we seek to lead an expeditious and efficient policy in the fields of water and energy, with particular emphasis on use of renewable energy sources, which have an enormous impact on security in energy supply and environment protection, the Ministry of Environment and Spatial Planning is accelerating its actions in implementation of this project,” said Minister Abdulacim Ademi.
 The Ministry of Environment and Spatial Planning, which is responsible for the tender announcement, had proposed amendments of the tender conditions to the Macedonian government.
 The government accepted the amendments and initiated the tender announcement process for the Crna reka concessions.
 “We intend to announce the call for concessions for the use of water for production of electric energy from the power plant on Crna reka as soon as possible and we believe that potential concessionaries will be pleased with the amendments made

 to this tender,” explained Ademi.